-So last week I reviewed Caan Berrys pre race trading guide and gave it a recommendation.
+Last week I reviewed Caan Berrys pre race trading guide and gave it a recommendation.

-Last week the football schedule was pretty lacklustre and I decided to delve into the horse markets.
+In the past week the football schedule was pretty lacklustre and I decided to delve into the horse markets.

 I don’t like horse racing to be honest I find it very boring however as a trader I can see that it is probably the market with the most opportunities for trading.